-I never used to think about my gums all that much, you know?
+I never really thought about my gums too much, you know?
 It was all about keeping my teeth white.
 But lately, they’ve been feeling a little sensitive, a little angry, and I realized I needed to give them some attention.
-It sent me down this whole rabbit hole of natural stuff, gentle things that can help without being super harsh.
-I’ve been trying a few things, and honestly, it’s been kind of a journey of discovery.
-Here are some of the herbs I’ve been looking into.
+And that led me down this whole rabbit hole of natural products, gentle products that can help without being too harsh.
+I’ve been trying a few things, and it’s been kind of a journey of discovery.
+Here are some of the herbs that I’ve been looking into.

 This is a quick rundown of the ones that keep popping up in my research:

-- Neem: I've heard this one is great against plaque.
-You can find it in toothpaste or just add a bit of the oil to your mouthwash.
+Neem: I heard this one works well against plaque.
+You can buy it in toothpaste form, or just mix a little oil with your mouthwash.

-- Clove: This one is for when my gums feel really tender.
-It's like a natural antiseptic.
-A little diluted oil on the sore spots seems to help.
+Clove: This one is for when my gums are feeling pretty sensitive.
+It's like an antiseptic.
+Just a little diluted oil on the sensitive areas seems to work.

-- Tea Tree Oil: Supposed to be good for bacteria and swelling.
-I've been trying it diluted and massaged on my gums, but only a couple of times a week.
+Tea Tree Oil: This one is for bacteria and swelling.
+I've been using it diluted and rubbing it on my gums, but only a couple of times a week.

-- Sage: This is for calming down puffiness.
-Making a rinse from steeped sage leaves feels really old-fashioned, but nice.
+Sage: This one is for reducing puffiness.
+Making a rinse with steeped sage leaves is a pretty old-fashioned but pleasant process.

-- Ginger: When things are just feeling irritated, a ginger tea rinse is really soothing.
+Ginger: When my gums are just feeling irritated, a ginger tea rinse is really soothing.

-- Echinacea: I guess this one helps with bacteria and swelling too.
+Echinacea: I guess this one is for bacteria and swelling, too.
 A cooled tea rinse is the way to go.

-- Licorice Root: You can actually chew on this or make a paste.
-It’s supposed to fight bacteria and calm things down.
+Licorice Root: You can actually chew on this one or make a paste.
+It’s supposed to combat bacteria and calm things down.

-- Triphala: This is an Ayurvedic one for making gums stronger and fighting plaque.
+Triphala: An Ayurvedic remedy for strengthening gums and fighting plaque.
 You just rinse with the powder mixed in warm water.

-Quick Tip: Of course, none of this replaces just... brushing and flossing and seeing a dentist.
+Quick Tip: Of course, none of this replaces just brushing, flossing, and seeing a dentist.
 That’s the baseline.
 But I’ve been trying to make my own herbal mouthwashes and tooth powders, and it feels good.

 Table: Quick Comparison of Herbs and Benefits